MichaelKaaden/traefik-playground/README.md

 Without much ado, Traefik handles multiple instances of the same service by load-balancing them.
 Try it out for yourself with `docker-compose up -d --scale whoami=2`.
-Sending requests via `curl`, you'll see they're handled by different services by looking at the "Hostname" in the response.
+Sending requests via `curl`, you'll see they're handled by different containers by looking at the "Hostname" in the response.

 ## Routing Requests To A Second Service

-Now for something a bit more complicated.
-Let's add another service.
+Now for something a bit more complicated: Let's add another service.
 We'll redirect HTTP requests to this second service with its own routing prefix (remember, we could use host parts or other rules, too).
-You now see how to expand this to an arbitrary number of services.
+So you know how to extend this principle to any number of services.

 We'll keep the `whois` service and add an `nginx` service -- the latter will respond with 404 pages to whatever request it receives.
-This will be sufficient to demonstrate which container sent a response.
+This will be sufficient to make it clear which container sent the response.

 Now append the following service definition to the previously created `docker-compose.yml`: